xalaw/wejam/README.md

-# SYMPHESIS
+# WeJam

-Symphesis is a music collaboration app that allows you to make music with others online asynchronously.
+WeJam is a music collaboration app that allows you to make music with others online asynchronously.
 With some inspiration from Ben Pardo for suggesting african drumming as a model for asynchrounousity.
-The live version may be found on [Heroku](http://symphesis.herokuapp.com).
+This app was renamed from symphesis.
+The live version no longer runs on [Heroku](http://symphesis.herokuapp.com).

 # Features